SpineElements/spine-item-elements/README.md

 The focused, selected and hovered states result in a `::before` pseudo element to be included, which is laid out to fill the entire element under the `spine-link-item`'s content.
 You can use the `--spine-link-item-hovered-before`, `--spine-link-item-selected-before`, and `--spine-link-item-focused-before` CSS variables to highlight the background in these states.
+Note that by default the background of the `::before` pseudo element is set to `currentColor` and `opacity` attribute is used for setting the intensity of the background color.

-Here's a list of CSS variables and mixins for customizing `spine-link-item`:
+Below is a list of CSS variables and mixins for customizing `spine-link-item`.
+A "background layer" mentioned below refers to the `::before` pseudo element mentioned above.

 Custom property                       | Description                                   | Default
 --------------------------------------|-----------------------------------------------|----------